J.

 climber to 4 feet.
 Eurasia.
 The tubers are delicious raw or cooked, tasting like

 chestnuts.
+Soak, nick hard ones, to germinate in 2 - 8 weeks.
 Can be sown in fall.

 "Live as if you are going to die tomorrow, garden as if you are going to